 If an accident occurs, the first priority is everyone’s safety.
 As soon as time allows, email email@example.com with information on the accident including the extent of any injuries and the damage, the time, date and location, name of the driver, name and contact information for the rental car company, and the name of the law enforcement agency handling the situation.
 The accident must be reported to the local authorities as a report will be required from them if a claim is filed.

 4. Emergency Assistance.
-Students and faculty are covered by an Emergency Assistance policy while studying and conducting Fall Semester Abroad Programs.
-These Emergency Assistance organizations maintain a worldwide network of health professionals, hospital contacts, and rescue teams.
+Students and faculty are covered by ACE/Europ Assistance while studying on and conducting Fall Semester Abroad Programs.
+ACE/Europ Assistance maintains a worldwide network of health professionals, hospital contacts, and rescue teams.
 Services include financial guarantees to hospitals for emergency care, identification of physicians and hospitals, emergency consultation and if needed, evacuation for the patient and one family member to a recommended location, and a visit by a friend or family member to an employee who is alone and hospitalized for more than seven days.
 The policy also provides for the repatriation of remains.
 In addition, the policy provides assistance in locating legal representation abroad and in replacing lost documents.
-Insurance is assured only if the faculty member or student is pre-approved by the appropriate provider below, when this is possible.
+For a brief description of their emergency services and how to access those services, consult this summary sheet.
+Insurance is assured only if the faculty member or student is pre-approved by ACE/Europ Assistance, when this is possible.

-If in doubt, assume that the student is covered by the Europ Assistance USA policy that also covers faculty.
 If assistance is needed, try to obtain pre-approval from the policy that is going to be used.
-Notify Dean Sawyer of the situation as soon as the situation allows.
+Notify Dean Mangieri as soon as the situation allows.